 Instead of a passport, passengers on closed-loop cruises, which begin and end in the US, may cruise with a state-issued photo ID and birth certificate or naturalization certificate.

-These exceptions only apply for children traveling by land or sea.
+Some border crossings may permit travel with a state-issued ID (like a driver’s license) and proof of American citizenship (like a birth certificate).
+However, this is not recommended as you will have a harder time crossing back into the USA without your valid passport.
+The only groups of people who are able to cross the border using birth certificates will be children under 16 traveling with family and children under 18 if they are on an organized trip with a school, church, or sports group.
+These exceptions only apply to children traveling by land or sea.
 Everyone flying to or from Mexico will still need a passport, regardless of age.
 As a safety precaution, it’s best that all travelers to Mexico have a passport in case they need to fly home unexpectedly.

-If you’re planning a trip to Mexico, it’s important to apply for a passport at least 6 weeks and preferably several months in advance.
-Since the rules are about to change, the wait time for a US passport may get longer as the deadline approaches.
+If you’re planning a trip to Mexico, it’s important to apply for a passport at least 8 weeks and preferably several months in advance.

 If you need a passport to Mexico in a hurry, you should consider using a private passport expediting service to submit your passport application.
 With an expediting company, your application will be processed more quickly, bypassing the normal wait times.
-With RushMyPassport.com, you can have your passport processed in as little as 24 hours!
+With RushMyPassport.com, you can have your passport processed quickly, safely, and securely!

 Click here to view our passport processing options, and order your passport to Mexico the easy way!